 Also of interest is that Ferndale has more people living here who work in computers and math than 95% of the places in the US.

 Ferndale is a somewhat ethnically-diverse city.
 The people who call Ferndale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ferndale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ferndale include Irish, Polish, English, and Italian.
+Important ancestries of people in Ferndale include German, Irish, Polish, English, and Italian.

 The most common language spoken in Ferndale is English.
 Other important languages spoken here include Polish and Italian.